๐ŸŽฒIntro to Statistics

 4. Which two regression methods both address non-linear patterns in data, and what distinguishes when you'd use each one?

-5. An FRQ describes a multiple regression output where two predictor variables are highly correlated, causing unstable coefficient estimates.
+5. A multiple regression output shows two predictor variables that are highly correlated, causing unstable coefficient estimates.
 What is this problem called, and which regression technique specifically addresses it?